 Songfacts: It sounds like Madonna really made that song her own.

-Billy: She did.
+Steinberg: She did.

 Songfacts: That song changed everything for her.

-Billy: And for us.
+Steinberg: And for us.
 Whereas "True Colors" has had more incarnations, I think "Like a Virgin" is our most famous song.

 Songfacts: How about the song "I Touch Myself"?